mongodb/docs-cluster-to-cluster-sync/source/includes/document-filtering-limitations.rst

   - Embedded documents
   - Regular expressions

 - Documents must not move in or out of the filter during migration.

-- Ensure that there isn't pre-existing data on the destination cluster that matches the filter.

-- If you specify a document filter and set the ``reversible`` flag to ``true``, ``mongosync`` fails immediately.
+If a source document from a prior sync no longer matches the query filter, ``mongosync`` deletes the document from the destination cluster.

 - If the document filter contains a string constant and at least one migrated collection that is specially collated, ``mongosync`` fails immediately.

+- The destination cluster must not contain pre-existing data that matches the filter.

-- ``mongosync`` fails during initialization if a document filter is specified
+- You can't specify a document filter and set the ``reversible`` flag to ``true``.

-  for:
+- You can't use document filtering for:

   - Time-series collections.
   - Queryable-encryption collections.